Smartproxy/Puppeteer/README.md

 ### Disclaimer

 The following example is a simple script showing how to utilize Smartproxy with Puppeteer.js.
-We suggest to reseach [Puppeteer.js](https://github.com/GoogleChrome/puppeteer) documentation in order to continue development with this tool.
+We suggest researching [Puppeteer.js](https://github.com/GoogleChrome/puppeteer) documentation in order to continue development with this tool.

 ### Prerequisites